rarihant14/Multi-Agent-Intelligence-Platform/README.md

-# 🚀 Multi-Agent Intelligence System
+# 🚀 Multi-Agent  System
 **Powered by LangGraph | Groq | Tavily | LangSmith**

-A production-ready multi-agent AI system with a modern dark-themed UI, designed for intelligent task orchestration, document analysis, and real-time agent collaboration.
+A  multi-agent AI system with a modern dark-themed UI, designed for intelligent task orchestration, document analysis, and real-time agent collaboration.

 ---